nasa/common-mapping-client/docs/DEVELOPER_MANUAL.md

 The analytics operates as a "silent reducer".
 It watches every action dispatched to the store and buffers each action that it is defined to include.
 Every time 10 actions are buffered or 5 seconds have passed, the currenly buffered actions are sent as a JSON string to the defined endpoint as a POST request.

+### Deployment to Github pages
+Github pages are a great way to host static content right out of your github repos.
+One simple way to deploy to Github pages if you don't have a continuous integration service set up or available is to use the deploy.bash script found in the `scripts` directory to push a built version of your application to github pages.
+Note, you'll need to enable github pages for your repository.
+Also note that all github pages are public even if your repository is private.
+Follow these steps below to deploy.
+The deploy script included works with multiple branches as well which can be useful for comparing built branches, sharing testable branches with others, etc.
+1. Run `npm run test:cover`
+2. Run `npm run build` (you may want to verify that your build works using `npm run open:dist`)
+3. Make a copy of your entire repository folder and `cd` into the copy
+4. Run `npm run deploy` and verify that the deployment was successful by navigating to, for example, `https://github.jpl.nasa.gov/pages/CommonMappingClient/cmc-core/branches/master/` where `CommonMappingClient` is the organization name, `cmc-core` is the repository name, and `master` is the branch name.

 ### Bundled Packages
 Main tech under the hood